-Ward Councillors and General Information Police Issues
+Police Issues

 Talk to your Local Police about

-Talk to your local councillors or issues or raise general queries.
+issues or raise general queries.

-raise general queries

-Mowmacre Tenants and Healthy Living Centre
+Healthy Living Centre

-Residents Association (TARA)

 Find out about the latest work

-Representatives of the Mowmacre taking place at the Healthy Living
+taking place at the Healthy Living

-TARA were in attendance.
 Centre.

-The New Orange Bag Recycling Scheme School Admissions
+School Admissions

 Find out more about the school

-Find out more about this scheme admission s service in Leicester.
+admission s service in Leicester.

-which is to shortly be introduced.

-Housing Services Youth Activities in Abbey
+Youth Activities in Abbey

-Speak to officers in relation to local Find out more about the
+Find out more about the

-housing services. programme of youth activities
+programme of youth activities

 within the Abbey Ward.

-Wotbox Library Services
+Library Services

-Find out more about the Wotbox Find out more about local library
+Find out more about local library

-social media initiative. services.
+services.